A Writing Challenge

 The sky blazes with bronze oak leaves and shimmering red vine maples.
 Gentle pink and white cyclamens awaken from their slumber on the nature trails and the forest floors.
 Formal landscapes and garden shops boast with asters and chrysanthemums.
-But on my path, it is the cyclamen that dare raise their heads, knowing that soon the flowers of summer will wither and fade, and only the cyclamens will remain.
+But on my path, it is the cyclamens that dare raise their heads, knowing that soon the flowers of summer will wither and fade, and only they will remain.

 In the morning, the familiar dew on the grass has been replaced by a light mist that shrouds our existence.
 Morning sunlight has a softer, hazy glow; the afternoon sun is still warm, but much lower in the sky.